 The Master of Fine Arts painting & drawing curriculum is dedicated to students whose goal is a career in art.
 MFA candidates receive a private studio with 24-hour access.
 The school also offers extremely competitive graduate stipends to qualified candidates, and all MFA students have the opportunity to teach as an instructor of record after successful completion of the teaching seminar.

 MFA students are expected to work as maturing artists motivated by independent ideas.
 Regular critiques are offered by a faculty of actively exhibiting professional artists, and students are encouraged to invite faculty from other disciplines for studio visits.
 We encourage students to explore a wide range of issues and media reflected in the contemporary curriculum, but painting remains the core focus.

 The LSU School of Art prides itself on the quality of the Visiting Artists & Scholars Program, where individual studio critiques and group discussions are the norm.
-Recent visitors include Julie Heffernan, Mario Naves, Walton Ford, Kara Walker, Peter Schjeldahl, Nari Ward, Ben Davis, Leslie Dill, Robert Storr and many others.
+Recent visitors include Julie Heffernan, Mario Naves, Walton Ford, Kara Walker, Peter Schjeldahl, Nari Ward, Ben Davis, Lesley Dill, Robert Storr, and many others.

 Painting + Drawing Faculty